turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. What questions do you still have about functions in Javascript?

 \\I don't have any real hard and fast questions at this time.
 Things sporadically come to me and I bustle through Google
 \\until I've found a solution, more often than not.
-I will be sure to reach out if anything comes up that I can't figure out!
+I will be sure to reach out if anything comes up that I can't figure out